Home / Family Fun by Season / Shore & Summer Fun Guide / Outdoor Movies and Concerts This Summer in Philadelphia

 Enjoy river and sunset views before turning your attention to the big screen.
 On Thursday nights from June 12th to August 21st, the Schuylkill River Development Corporation will be showing a variety of movies on Schuylkill Banks, from kid-friendly fare like “Paddington in Peru” to date-night picks such as “Before Sunrise”.

-Fridays in August are for movies in the Clark Park Bowl.
+Set aside Fridays in August for movies in the Clark Park Bowl.
 To celebrate 10 years of Movies in Clark Park, University City District is presenting a series of special anniversary screenings: “The Goonies” (1985), Clueless (1995), “Madagascar” (2005), and “Creed” (2015).

 Movies on the Block